mobiletoly/moviex-backend/README.md

 # Introduction

-Moviex is a template of Go based microservice infrastructure that you can use to start your own project.
+Moviex is an example of Go based microservice code and infrastructure that you can use to start your own project.
-To provide a very basic functionality I decided to build a relatively simple Moviex application that allows external clients to fetch for film descriptions and perform some basic queries.
+To provide a very basic functionality I decided to build a relatively simple Moviex application that allows external clients to fetch for movie descriptions and perform some basic queries.
-I try not to use any fancy libraries and use a very minimalistic approach with as smallest number of dependencies as possible.
+We try not to use any fancy libraries and use a very minimalistic approach with as smallest number of dependencies as possible.
 This README is structured as a tutorial so please follow the flow.
-Not only it explains a code structure, but also how to deploy your code to kubernetes.
+Not only it explains a code structure, but also how to build docker images and deploy your code to kubernetes.

-Here is a high level overview of what you can expect to see in this code.
+Here is a high-level overview of what you can expect to see in this code.

 - Example of API Gateway microservice that acts as a publicly facing microservice.
-It provides GraphQL interface (I use a great gqlgen library for this) to communicate with external clients.
+It provides GraphQL interface (we use a great gqlgen library for this) to communicate with external clients.
 API Gateway is a thin service and its only job is to properly redirect requests to other microservices and properly handle and federate responses received from business-logic microservices.
 Note that while API Gateway uses GraphQL to interface with the outside world, but to communicate with other Moviex microservices - it uses gRPC.
+If you don't care about GraphQL - it will be very easy for you to swap GraphQL to REST.

-- Also we have two simple business-logic microservices - Film Service and User Service.
-Film Service takes care of providing access to films and actors database, while User Service keeps user login information and very simple film list of purchased movies.
+- In addition to API Gateway service we have two simple business-logic microservices - Film Service and User Service.
+Film Service takes care of providing access to film and actor database, while User Service keeps user login information and simple list of purchased films.

 - We use PostgreSQL database to store films and users.
 Go's sqlx library is used for this.
-Sample database is provided and bootstrapped if needed when docker is launched.
+Sample data are provided and bootstrapped if needed when we run PostgreSQL.

 - We use a hexagonal architecture (ports and adapters) to structure our app.
-I strongly encourage developer to read up about hexagonal architecture, env if I tried to simplify it for our Go project to make sure that we don't have any unnecessary abstractions and have a reasonable number of layers and data entities.
+I strongly encourage developer to read about hexagonal architecture, it really helps to structure our Go projects.
+But keep in mind that in Go we try to avoid unnecessary level of abstractions, and it is reflected in this code - hexagonal architecture is pretty "lightweight" here.

-- Moviex supports Request Id provided by caller to API Gateway via HTTP header or auto-generated in case if not provided by caller.
-It is passed all the way from API Gateway to other microservices to ensure that we can properly track code flow, errors etc separately per each request. logrus logger that we use is set up to print request id that is shared amongst multiple microservices.
+- Moviex supports Request Id provided by caller to API Gateway via HTTP header or auto-generated in case it is not provided by caller.
+It is passed all the way from API Gateway to other microservices to ensure that we can properly track code flow and errors per each request. logrus logger that we use is set up to print request id that is shared amongst multiple microservices.
 It is simple but efficient way to troubleshoot distributed calls.

 - Very simple dependency injection patterns are used.
-We don't use any special libraries for this, just structure our code in a way that it is easier to wire and pass dependencies around.
+We don't use any libraries for this, just structure our code in a way that it is easier to wire and pass dependencies around.

-<br><br>
-- Kubernetes setup to deploy application to kubernetes cluster
+- We provided docker files to create service images as well as Helm chart to deploy our code to Kubernetes.
+Everything is simplified to make it easy to understand.

+#### Client/Server architecture

 ```
                               Kubernetes (not necessary)